 2. Why are these contaminants in my water?

-3. How is our water system removing contaminants?
+3. How does our water system remove contaminants?

-4. How are you investing in better water treatment technology and ensuring better water quality going forward?
+4. How are you investing in better water treatment technology to improve water quality?

 5. What are you doing to create sustainable funding for our water systems?